ryan-thompson/robustsubsets/README.md

 ## Installation

-You should install Gurobi and the associated R package gurobi before installing robustsubsets.
+You should install Gurobi and the associated R package `gurobi` before installing `robustsubsets`.
 Gurobi is available for free under academic license at <https://www.gurobi.com/>.

 To install `robustsubsets` from GitHub, run the following code: